 While new technology and tools are being designed to help prevent fraud, the importance of education and creating physician awareness about fraudulent activities, such as identity theft, is also critical.

-If you have questions or need more information regarding Medicare’s revalidation process, don’t hesitate to contact us.
+If you have questions or need more information regarding Medicare’s revalidation process, don’t hesitate to contact us at Amber.

 President / CEO